-Dysmetria is caused when the cerebellum isn’t functioning correctly.
+Dysmetria is a lack of coordination that occurs when the cerebellum isn’t functioning correctly.
 This part of your brain allows you to make coordinated movements and process thoughts and behaviors.

-There is no specific treatment for dysmetria, but your doctor may recommend treatment for the underlying condition causing it or discuss how to manage the symptom as best as possible.
+There’s no specific treatment for dysmetria.
+Your doctor may recommend treatment for the underlying condition causing it or discuss how to manage the symptom as best as possible.

-Dysmetria can affect your upper extremities like your arms, hands, and fingers.
-It can also affect your lower extremities, like your legs and feet.
+Dysmetria can affect upper extremities such as your arms, hands, and fingers.
+It can also affect your lower extremities, such as your legs and feet.

 Dysmetria can appear in a few forms: